tyronyiu/Uni/GLO375/2019-03-04-Public_Choice.md

 their true preferences:

-- If what they have to pay does not depend on their answer, people tend to demand for more.
+- If what they have to pay does not depend on their answer, people tend to mand for more.
 People demand more of something they don’t have to pay for.
 - If what they have to pay does depend on their answer, people have an incentive to pretend that they enjoy the good much less than they really do.
 They know that their individual answer will have a negligible effect on the total amount